TRocky21/excel-addins/README.txt

 FormulasToValues:
 	Convert selected cell formulas to values.

+GenerateFastenerNumber:
+	Generate a fastener part number based on its characteristics and specifications.

 GoHome:
 	If the top left cell is selected, select the first sheet in the workbook.